It's no secret that Oscar and I have had a difficult relationship.

 This is not to suggest that I am dissatisfied with Oscar in anyway -- he is unequivocally the most polite cat I have ever owned.
 A true gentleman.
 Oscar is very quiet, not just for a siamese cat, but any cat.
 Instead of meowing, he uses psychological techniques to make his wishes known.
 Usually he just stares at me, critical eyes filled with emotion, reprehension, condescension:

 In 2014, I had a revelation in the bathtub (where all my best revelations appear).
-While I was soaking, Oscar came to watch the human show (I think it confounds him that I submerge myself in hot water).
+While I was soaking, Oscar came to watch the human show (humans in hot water = confounding).
 Sometimes he watches me take a shower too, standing on the edge of the tub, between the curtain and the clear plastic liner....
 Anyway, that night I noticed him watching me from the edge of the tub, and I realized that I had never really made a committed effort to pet him on his own terms, so I held out my hand and let him come to me.
-As it turns out Oscar likes affection very much -- just very soft, gentle, patient strokes on the top of his body, and he wants to call the shots by keeping himself at the safe distance of an arm's length away.
+As it turns out Oscar likes affection very much -- just very soft, gentle, patient strokes on the top of his body -- almost like a nerve stroke that you'd give a lover.
+Oscar also wants to call the shots by keeping himself at the safe distance of an arm's length away.
 The more tuned in to his style of affection I became, the more he wanted me to touch him.

-Then it occurred to me that love is a lot like this -- appreciating the other enough to learn their needs and meet them with the kind of attention they like best; making the giving its own gift.
-If the relationship is reciprocal, then a great mutual love is possible, in which both parties feel "loved" in the way they like best.
-This may be obvious to some, but it came as quite an epiphany for me that day because though I've had the instinctual experience of being "in love," I have never loved someone with this sort of attuned awareness.
+Then it occurred to me that the act of loving is a lot like this -- to really love someone you have to appreciate the other enough to learn their needs and meet them with the kind of attention they like best.
+If the relationship is reciprocal, then a great mutual love is possible, in which both parties feel "loved" in the way they like and the giving its own gift.
+This may be obvious to some, but it came as quite an epiphany for me that day because though I've had the instinctual experience of being "in love," I had never loved someone with this sort of attuned awareness.
 The lessons Mylo has taught me have been of the same order.

 Oscar has been great with Mylo.
-He was present in the room when Oscar was born., so I think he has primal understanding of our parent-child relationship.
-Curiously, Oscar seems to have a sort of protectiveness of Mylo, as he often wants to be in the room with Mylo when he is asleep, and will even prefer this post over the one he likes to take by my feet.
+He was present in the room when Oscar was born, so I think he has primal understanding of our parent-child relationship.
+Oscar also seems to have a sort of protectiveness of Mylo, as he often wants to be in the room with Mylo when he is asleep, and will sometimes prefer this watchful post over the one he likes to take by my feet.
 During the day, Oscar darts in the other direction when he sees Mylo coming, or simply freezes until he releases him from his grasp...

-... but it's very clear that it's when we are asleep that Oscar likes us best.
+... but it's very clear that Oscar likes us best when we are asleep.
 It's no wonder -- we are motionless.
 I cannot tell you how many nights I have woken up to Oscar curled in a ball upon my chest, purring with wild abandon, only to have him slink away as soon as he knows I am awake.

 Oscar is 9 years old now, and my constant companion when I am at home.
 He is almost always in the same room with me, sitting about a limbs length away, or snuggled against my legs when I am reclined.
 Even as I write these words, he is close at foot.
 In the last two years, we've made tremendous progress in our relationship, as he now will jump into my lap while I am awake!
 These moments feel hard won and as fleeting as a butterfly.
 For months I subjected Oscar to affection followed immediately by kitty treats in order to encourage this behavior.
-The kitty treats have stopped, but nevertheless now he occasionally jumps into my lap.
+The kitty treats have stopped, but nevertheless now he occasionally jumps into my lap, and lately I've felt he's been getting as much out of it as I have.

-I want to believe he enjoys the comforts of a petting, but I cannot be sure he isn't just hoping for a kitty treat.
 During these encounters I have to sit very still, and I have to pet him softly and very carefully.
 If I don't pet him enough, he gets annoyed and leaves.
-If it's too firmly he can't help but bristle.
-Occasionally he will bite my hand as a sort of a self-defense reflex, which seems to surprise to him as much as it does me.
+But if I pet him too firmly he can't help but bristle.
+Occasionally he will bite my hand as a sort of a self-defense reflex, which seems to surprise both of us.
 Twitching and unnerved, he slinks away in a state of inner conflict, retreating to a safe distance to compose himself before returning to my side.
 He seems to especially enjoy it when I pet him with my feet -- maybe because he knows I cannot pick him up with them.

 About once every year and a half or so, Oscar will crawl under the covers and have an affair with me -- purring madly he snuggles up against my body and lets me run my fingers through his soft furry fur, even letting me pet his belly.
-The next day, it's suspicion and business as usual.
-During such moments of rare intimacy, I try to snap a picture as proof that I didn't imagine it!
+The next day, it's suspicion and business as usual; but during such moments of rare intimacy, I try to snap a picture as proof that I didn't imagine it!

 He is amazing!